Rodrigues-Royston/Multi-timescale-Trajectory-Prediction-for-Abnormal-Human-Activity-Detection/README.md

 ![GitHub Logo](Image_Abnormal.PNG)

-Our newly proposed dataset is now available for download.
+The IITB-Corridor dataset is now available for download.
 Kindly, contact me at royston.rodrigues@protonmail.com to request for a download link.
 This repository will contain the implementation of the approach described in the paper,
 ```markdown
 @article{rodrigues2019multi,
   title={Multi-timescale Trajectory Prediction for Abnormal Human Activity Detection},